What is Process Mining? Here's a Guide!

 Process Mining best practices

-Process mining is a powerful tool for improving business processes, but it is essential to follow best practices to ensure that the process mining project is successful.
+Process mining is a powerful tool for improving business processes, but it is essential to follow best practices to ensure the process mining project succeeds.
 Some of the best practices for process mining include:

 - Start with clear goals: Define the purposes of the process mining project and ensure that everyone involved understands what is expected.